aVa7889/Feb-26_2024/README.md

 Prof. Klaus Schwab is the executive chairman of the organization.
 After completing his education, he developed a passion for creating a platform to facilitate interaction and collaboration between business leaders, governments, and societies to improve the world.

-The World Economic Forum (WEF) is primarily funded by a group of over 1,000 member companies who contribute to the organization throughout the year.
+The World Economic Forum (WEF) is primarily funded by over 1,000 member companies contributing annually.
 In addition to this, they also receive sponsorships, subsidies, and donations from governments, as well as private and public sectors that support their various projects and initiatives.

 The World Economic Forum (WEF) is dedicated to addressing global issues, and in this case study, the focus is on climate change.